From the bestselling author of SHOUT!, comes the definitive biography of Eric Clapton, a rock legend whose life story is as remarkable as his music.

 Eric Clapton is acknowledged to be rock's greatest virtuoso, the unrivalled master of its most essential tool, the solid-body electric guitar.

-With the benefit of unrestricted access to family members, close friends and fellow musicians, and his encyclopedic knowledge of Philip Norman has written the definitive portrait of the insecure, often pain-racked man.
+With the benefit of unrestricted access to family members, close friends and fellow musicians, and his encyclopedic knowledge of Sixties music and culture, Philip Norman has created the definitive portrait of this brilliant insecure, often pain-racked man.

 Philip Norman is an English novelist, biographer, journalist and playwright.
 At the end of the 1960s, as a correspondent for The Sunday Times, he was assigned to investigate and report on the breakup of Beatles' own business, Apple Corps.
 Norman is the author of SHOUT! and biographies of John Lennon, Buddy Holly, The Rolling Stones, Elton John, Paul McCartney and Eric Clapton.